Live Broadcast

 • After dispensing (medication dispensed by your pharmacist):

-• Do not use this medication after 3 months from the date it was dispensed by your pharmacist and never use it after the expiration date shown on the box and label after CAD.
+• Do not use this medication after 3 months from the date it was dispensed by your pharmacist and never use it after the expiration date shown on the box and label after EXP.
 The expiration date is the last day of the month indicated.

-• Do not store the inhaler at a temperature above 25 °C
+• Do not store the inhaler at a temperature above 25°C

-6. Contents of the packaging and additional information
+6. Package contents and additional information

-Composition of Beclometasona/Formoterol Cipla
+Composition of Beclometasone/Formoterol Cipla

-• This medicine contains fluorinated greenhouse gases.
+• This medication contains fluorinated greenhouse gases.

-• Each inhaler contains 8.15 g of HFC-134a (Norflurano) corresponding to 0.012 tonnes of CO2equivalent (global warming potential GWP = 1430).
+• Each inhaler contains 8.15 g of HFC-134a (Norflurano) which corresponds to 0.012 tons of CO2 equivalent (global warming potential GWP = 1430).

 • The other components are: anhydrous ethanol and hydrochloric acid.